MahdiMajidzadeh/iranian-businesses-data-reports/README.md

 ### Tasks to do
 - [ ] add favicon
+- [x] add serach
+- [x] better view for tags
 - [ ] add meta tags for better preveiw in socials and other
-- [ ] add all to filters to show all reports after select one of tags
+- [x] add all to filters to show all reports after select one of tags